 How to gather information about the competitor: from market presence to product/service offerings

-To understand your new competitor, gathering as much information as possible is crucial.
+Gathering as much information as possible is crucial to understand your new competitor.
 Here’s a list of things to look at:

 - Market Presence: Consider their branding, online presence, and customer base.
-You can learn a lot about their market position and reputation by examining their social media channels, website, and customer reviews.
+You can learn much about their market position and reputation by examining their social media channels, website, and customer reviews.

 - Pricing Strategy: Determine their pricing model and compare it with your own.
 Are they aiming for a premium market segment, or are they trying to win over customers with lower prices?